TritonDataCenter/rfe/rfe/0002/README.md

 example.

 Some networks may be other clouds, such as AWS, Azure, or Google Cloud.
-Each has their own heterogenous connectivity solution, and an external network object representing one of these may require more or less manual configuration than a remote Triton DC peer.
+Each has their own heterogenous connectivity solution, and an External Network Object representing one of these may require more or less manual configuration than a remote Triton DC peer.

 Some networks may be VPN appliances, or some other sort of other network